 On the upside, I’m now past the point of greatest danger of really crazy outcomes (like my nipples actually going necrotic and sloughing off, for example o_O) … which is good, because the first thing I did upon halfway waking this morning was stretch, and although I stopped myself immediately, it made me feel a wee bit panicky.
 I also got fed up with my compression dressing in the middle of the night, woke up, and took the freaking thing off.

 Turns out that I don’t really need to worry about either of those things too much—just keep an eye on things as always, but they probably haven’t done any real damage to the healing process.
 I’m doing a pretty good job behaving myself, and the nipple-aureola complexes should pretty much have made themselves at home at this point, having been significantly disturbed during surgery but taking only about a week to establish themselves again.
 They’ll be back to normal resiliency within a couple more weeks.

 So, basically, I have yet again discovered the age-old principle of alleviating concerns by increasing understanding.

 Um.
 Go me?
 Yay?

 In other news, maybe I should also Google, “How the heck do I get all this freaking medical adhesive off my skin?”
 (Edit: Yup, I Googled it.
 Evidently, acetone—the main ingredient in nail polish remover—will do the trick.
 Going to give that a try in a bit.)

 PS: I am working on Saturday—a wee bit of low-intensity ambient dancing.
 It will be an interesting challenge to see what I can accomplish without raising either my heartbeat or my arms 😀

-Posted on 2017/09/22, in adulting, adventures, aerials, balllet, dance, healing, health, life, work and tagged ask Dr. Google, knowledge is power, might still asplode before i'm clear to dance again tho.
+Posted on 2017/09/22, in adulting, adventures, aerials, balllet, healing, health, life, work and tagged ask Dr. Google, knowledge is power, might still asplode before i'm clear to dance again tho.
 Bookmark the permalink.
 Leave a comment.